Computer Vision Syndrome Treatment and Prevention With Our Optometry Team

 - Consider downloading apps or installing screens that can reduce blue light emissions.

 - Get an eye exam with an optometrist to ensure you have no underlying vision correction errors.
 We may be able to prescribe your glasses with a specialized coating to reduce glare.

 Need Assistance Managing Computer Vision?
 Visit Epic Vision Eye Centers of Missouri and Kansas

-If you live near Baldwin City, Bonner Springs, Clay Center, Dodge Center, Manhattan, Mission, North KC, Parkville, Smithville, Washington, or Wichita, contact the Epic Vision Eye Centers to schedule an appointment with an optometrist.
+If you live near Baldwin City, Bonner Springs, Clay Center, Dodge Center, Manhattan, North KC, Parkville, Smithville, or Washington, contact the Epic Vision Eye Centers to schedule an appointment with an optometrist.
 Our eye care services can help you avoid computer vision and other problems.
 Call (888) 749-7755!